msyamkumar/cs220-projects/spring20/p8/stage1.md

   'genres': ['Mystery', 'Western']}]
 ```

-#### Question 16: how many unique actor names are there in the dataset?
+#### Q15: How many unique actor names are there in the dataset?

-Think about whether you can write a function that helps you with Q16
+Think about whether you can write a function that helps you with Q15
-and Q17 at the same time.
+and Q16 at the same time.

-#### Question 17: how many unique genres are there in the dataset?
+#### Q16: How many unique genres are there in the dataset?

-#### Question 18: which movie has the highest number of directors?
+#### Q17: Which movie title in the dataset appears last alphabetically?

 Output should be the movie title in string format.

-#### Question 19: what is the average movie rating?
+#### Q18: What is the average movie rating?

+#### Q19: What is the name of the highest rated movie?

-#### Question 20: what is the shortest movie title in the dataset (in terms of most characters)?
+#### Q20: What is the oldest movie title in the dataset?